 There is apparently also a ferry across the Black Sea from Sochi to the Turkish port of Trabzon (there isn’t a website that I can find; if anyone has experience of this ferry, please leave a comment or send me a message!)

 In the Far East, Russia has a long border with China (the other short border section they share in the Altai mountains between Kazakhstan and Mongolia isn’t open).
 The rail crossing for the Trans-Manchurian at Manzhouli is shown on the Caravanistan map, but it doesn’t show the rest.
-Basically each pair of Russian & Chinese border cities along the Amur and Ussuri rivers is connected by bridge (only a couple) or by ferry (most), with buses taking over from ferries when the river is frozen over and hovercraft when the ice is in the not-quite-solid-enough stages.
+Basically each pair of Russian & Chinese border cities along the Amur and Ussuri rivers is connected by bridge (only a couple) or by ferry (most), with buses or hovercraft when the river is frozen.
 The main crossings are at Blagoveshchensk (to Heihe) and Khabarovsk (to Fuyuan) by river, and Hunchun to Vladivostok by road (with a high speed railway in the pipeline).
 Blagoveshchensk and Khabarovsk are both stops on the Trans-Siberian railway to Vladivostok; Heihe and Fuyuan are both connected by road and rail to Harbin, and Hunchun is the terminus of a high speed railway line with fast trains from Harbin, Shenyang, Jilin, and even all the way from Beijing.

 Update: the Korsakov – Wakkanai ferry ceased service in 2015.
 A new passenger catamaran service had a 6-week trial period in summer 2016, with two runs per week in either direction.
 This was successful enough that a full regular service was announced from 2017, however while the summer of 2017 did indeed see a full schedule, 2018 hasn’t gone so smoothly (see updates below).
 In short, this route can’t be considered 100% reliable.